-Media then reported on Monday that Dr Davis has quietly been working behind the scenes in the negotiation with Boko Haram for more than a month in conjunction with Aisha Wakil, a Muslim convert to Christianity with known connections to Boko Haram, who is trusted by senior commanders.
-Dr Davis has undertaken numerous trips to volatile locations in northern Nigeria for face-to-face meetings with Boko Haram commanders.
+Media then reported on Monday that Dr Davis has quietly been working behind the scenes in the negotiation with an extremist group that is located primarily in Northern Nigeria for more than a month in conjunction with Aisha Wakil, a Muslim convert to Christianity with known connections to an extremist group that is located primarily in Northern Nigeria, who is trusted by senior commanders.
+Dr Davis has undertaken numerous trips to volatile locations in northern Nigeria for face-to-face meetings with an extremist group that is located primarily in Northern Nigeria commanders.

 “The vast majority of the Chibok girls are not being held in Nigeria.
 They are in camps across the Nigerian border in Cameroon, Chad and Niger.
 I say the ‘vast majority’ as I know a small group was confirmed to me to be in Nigeria last week when we sought to have them released,” he told British TV Channel 4 on Monday.

 “The best way to do this is quiet and quick.
 But this is now loud and long.
 There are too many players from the two sides.
 This noise and clutter slows down the process and muddies the water.”